Transfer Credit

 3. Obtain certification from the Office of the Registrar for residency and degree status for students taking courses at a Florida public college or university.

-The determination of specific course requirements (Gordon Rule, General Education, etc.) will be made upon receipt of the official transcript.
+The determination of specific course requirements (College-Level Communication and Computation Skills, General Education, etc.) will be made upon receipt of the official transcript.
 The major department will determine course equivalency for courses in the major.

 UWF List of Approved Accrediting Agencies for Acceptance of Transfer Credit